Visit the impressive Wollondilly Cave at Wombeyan Karst Conservation Reserve. You can take a guided tour to find out more about cave geology.

 - Sydney and surrounds

-This guided tour of Belfry Cave takes in the upper levels of the Archway.
-It's for true adventurous spirits – you'll be crossing a suspension bridge and climbing ladders just to get to there!
+This guided tour of Belfry Cave takes in the upper levels of the Archway at Abercrombie Caves.
+It's for adventurous spirits – you'll cross a suspension bridge and climb ladders just to get to there!

 Be sure to take the self-guided tour of the impressive Fig Tree Cave while you’re at Wombeyan Karst Conservation Reserve.
 The cave decorations are a sight to see.